-Las Trampas, Kennedy Grove Regional Recreation Area, Sobrante Regional Preserve, and Claremont Canyon Regional Preserve.
+Las Trampas, Kennedy Grove Regional Recreation Area Sobrante Regional Preserve, and Claremont Canyon Regional Preserve.

-The policy of EBRPD is to cooperate with other public agencies in acquiring, preserving, and managing non-park open space lands and ecosystems and in fostering sound stewardship practices.
+The policy of EBRPD is to cooperate with other public agencies in acquiring, preserving, and managing nonpark open space lands and ecosystems and in fostering sound stewardship practices.
 EBRPD also acts as a "good neighbor" to adjacent owners by managing its resources and planning, developing, and operating its parks in a manner that does not conflict with adjacent management practices or that reduces impacts to the greatest extent possible.
 The District intends to work in partnership with EBRPD, much as it has with the City of Orinda, Town of Moraga, and Alameda and Contra Costa Counties, to develop and implement BMPs that mitigate impacts on reservoir water quality that may occur from parkland runoff.
 An important mechanism for ensuring ongoing coordination with EBRPD is the District/EBRPD Liaison Committee, a Board-level joint committee that regularly reviews broad issues of mutual concern.

 Briones Regional Park.
 The western half of Briones Park drains directly into Briones Reservoir via Bear Creek and several smaller drainages.
 Land use practices in the park can affect water quality in the reservoir.
-Road and trail use and maintenance, recreational development, grazing, and herbicide use are activities of concern that will-require monitoring.
-Mitigation measures for a recent recreational change of use in the park have been coordinated with the District and will become more important in the future.
+Road and trail use and maintenance, recreational development, grazing, and herbicide use are activities of concern that require monitoring.

 Redwood Regional Park.
 Redwood Regional Park is tributary to Upper San Leandro Reservoir, and land use practices in the park can affect water quality in the reservoir.
-Road and trail use and maintenance, herbicide use, and vegetation management (particularly timber harvesting practices) are activities that will require water quality monitoring.
-In addition, Mountain bike trespass onto the District's Redwood Trail from EBRPD's East Ridge Trail is increasing and trail damage in this sensitive area has already been documented.
-The District will take the lead in working with EBRPD to address this growing problem.
+Road and trail use and maintenance, herbicide use, and vegetation management are activities that will require water quality monitoring.
+Mountain bike trespass onto the District's Redwood Trail from EBRPD's East Ridge Trail and trail damage in this sensitive area has already been documented.